 NUTRIM Research

-Mission of our Research
+Mission of our research and focus

-The mission of NUTRIM is to promote translational research into chronic metabolic and inflammatory disorders with a high societal burden that will contribute to personalised lifestyle and medicine approaches.
+The mission of NUTRIM is to promote translational research into chronic metabolic and inflammatory disorders with a high societal burden.
+NUTRIM offers an excellent research programme that seeks to unravel the complex interactions between lifestyle factors and disease-specific factors in the onset and progression of metabolic and inflammatory conditions.
+Our research contributes to personalized therapeutic, lifestyle and preventive strategies.

-NUTRIM offers an excellent research programme that encompasses the entire spectrum of basic, translational, clinical and prevention projects providing NUTRIM with a distinct International health sciences profile that optimally fits within the Maastricht UMC+ care vision and organisation.
+Included are 20 clinical - and basic sciences departments of Maastricht University Medical Centre+ (MUMC+) that encompass the entire spectrum of basic, translational, clinical, and prevention projects.
+Providing NUTRIM with a distinct international health sciences profile that optimally fits within the Maastricht UMC+ care vision and organisation.

 Centre of excellence for scientific research